 Headhunting and Business Strategy

 A China-based headhunter will be a value-add to the extent that they bring assets to the table that a new company to China will not yet have had the chance to develop.
 The main asset the headhunting firm will bring is extensive local networks.
 A headhunting firm that simply posts jobs online for their client probably does not deserve the high-fees that they charge.
-Therefore, be sure to look for recruitment firms that bring these deep local networks and relationships to the table.
+Therefore, be sure to look for recruitment firms in China that bring these deep local networks and relationships to the table.

 The headhunting firm should have a very good idea of what the company’s executive management needs are.
 Therefore, the company itself must have a crystal clear idea of what they are looking for.
 An understanding of their needs in an executive is, itself, incomplete without a very well-developed business strategy and a set of short-term, medium-term, and long-term goals and well-designed metrics to measure those goals.
 What the company looks for from a local executive should be a natural product of their goals and metrics in the Chinese market.
 Since the company will just be getting off the ground in China, it will be more critical than ever for the headhunting strategy to be carefully calibrated to the larger business strategy.